gaus-fleet-lab/developer-documentation/docs/check-for-update.md

 # Check for update

 The check-for-update API is a polling api where the device will ask for updates.
-If there exist an update, it return that in a update manifest.
+If there exist an update, it return that in an update manifest.

-**Prerequisites:** The device has done an [authentication](../docs/authentication.md) the retrieved Token, productGUID and deviceGUID
+**Prerequisites:** The device has done an [authentication](../docs/authentication.md) and retrieved Token, productGUID and deviceGUID

 The device will present it self in the check-for-update API with help of "query-parameters" that is defined